bkardell/snaps/README.md

 $ java -jar Snaps-1.0-SNAPSHOT.jar /full/path/to/reftests.json
 ```

 That's it... it will output some stuff to the command line and let you know what's up.
-For example, the sample one provided will output:
+For example, if we added a bunch of browsers to the sample one provided would output:

 ```
 -----------------------------------